Law School - Application Process

 The LSAT is designed to help predict your success in law school by measuring skills necessary to succeed in that program.
 It is not a measure of how good of a lawyer you will be.
 Register for the LSAT online at: http://www.lsac.org

-The LSAT will be offered 5 times in the 2018-2019 year—June, September, November, January, and March.
-A July test will be added in 2019 and thereafter it will be offered 6 times per year.
-Deadlines to register are generally one month in advance, but you should register well in advance in order secure a seat in your preferred testing location.
+The LSAT will be offered multiple times a year.
+Deadlines to register are generally one month in advance, but you should register well in advance in order to secure a seat in your preferred testing location.
 Always consult http://www.lsac.org to confirm dates.